-- Only extensions that are permitted by COS programming can originate conference group calls. - Conference Group Call Control features are unavailable if an SLT or SIP extension is used to initiate the call. - After one conference group member answers the call, the conference or announcement is established. - If no members answer the call within the preprogrammed time limit, the caller will hear a busy tone. - The caller will hear a confirmation tone every time a member answers the call. - When the originating caller of a conference group call goes on-hook, the call ends and all participating members will be disconnected. - The conference group call will reach a member extension regardless of settings such as Call Forwarding (except DND). - If a member extension is busy and has Call Waiting for CO line calls activated when a conference group call is made, a call waiting tone will be sent to the extension. - The call information of the caller (not members) will be recorded on SMDR. - A caller cannot make a conference group call with a call on hold. - Call Pickup is not available for a conference group call. ( $\rightarrow$ 4.1.8 Call Pickup) - The conference group call will not reach members when: - the member extension has set DND for intercom calls. - the member extension is a PS in Wireless XDP Parallel Mode. (→ 22.1.5 Wireless XDP Parallel Mode)

-- If a conversation has reached the maximum number of participants, the Join After Time Out feature cannot be used to join the conversation. - If 7 members of a Broadcast Mode call already have the ability to speak enabled, PS users cannot use the push-to-talk feature. - If a member uses push-to-talk to enable the ability to speak during a Broadcast Mode call, the member cannot disable this ability.
+- Only extensions that are permitted by COS programming can originate conference group calls. - Conference Group Call Control features are unavailable if an SLT or SIP extension is used to initiate the call. - Users of PSs other than the KX-WT125/KX-TCA185/KX-TCA285/KX-TCA385 may be able to enable the automatic answering of calls for this feature by changing their PSs' settings.
+For details, refer to the operating instructions of the PS. - After one conference group member answers the call, the conference or announcement is established. - If no members answer the call within the preprogrammed time limit, the caller will hear a busy tone. - The caller will hear a confirmation tone every time a member answers the call. - When the originating caller of a conference group call goes on-hook, the call ends and all participating members will be disconnected. - The conference group call will reach a member extension regardless of settings such as Call Forwarding (except DND). - If a member extension is busy and has Call Waiting for CO line calls activated when a conference group call is made, a call waiting tone will be sent to the extension. - For members who use a KX-WT125/KX-TCA185/KX-TCA285/KX-TCA385 PS, when automatic answer is enabled for the conference group and the extension is busy when a conference group call is made, the PS will automatically answer the call if the member goes on-hook while the conference call is still ringing.
+A PT will ring instead of answering the call. - The call information of the caller (not members) will be recorded on SMDR. - A caller cannot make a conference group call with a call on hold. - Call Pickup is not available for a conference group call. (→ 4.1.8 Call Pickup) - The conference group call will not reach members when: - the member extension has set DND for intercom calls. - the member extension is a PS in Wireless XDP Parallel Mode. ( $\rightarrow$ 22.1.6 Wireless XDP Parallel Mode) - If a conversation has reached the maximum number of participants, the Join After Time Out feature cannot be used to join the conversation. - If 7 members of a Broadcast Mode call already have the ability to speak enabled, PS users cannot use the push-to-talk feature. - If a member uses push-to-talk to enable the ability to speak during a Broadcast Mode call, the member cannot disable this ability.
 They can mute their microphone manually, or the originator of the call can use conference group call control to disable their ability to speak. - Since each PS requires one wireless channel, note your PBX's wireless capacity when assigning multiple PSs to a conference group.

-10.3 PBX Configuration-[2-3] System-Timers & Counters-Miscellaneous- Conference Group Call-Ring Duration
+10.3 PBX Configuration-[2-3] System-Timers & Counters-Miscellaneous-♦ Conference Group Call-Ring Duration (s)

-10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features- Conference Group Call Operation
+10.6.1 PBX Configuration-[2-6-1] System-Numbering Plan-Main-Features-♦ Conference Group Call Operation

-10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings-Miscellaneous- Conference Group Call Operation
+10.7.1 PBX Configuration-[2-7-1] System-Class of Service-COS Settings-Miscellaneous-♦ Conference Group Call Operation

+10.9 PBX Configuration-[2-9] System-System Options-Option 8-♦ Conference Group-Maximum Number of Speakers During a Conference Group Call

-11.9 PBX Configuration-[3-9] Group-Conference Group
+- 11.9 PBX Configuration-[3-9] Group-Conference Group

+- →

-- → Broadcast Mode
+◆ Broadcast Mode

-- $\rightarrow$ ♦ PS Operation to Talk
+- → Ability to Talk

+- → ◆ Automatic Answer w/o Extension Setting

 - 11.9.1 PBX Configuration-[3-9] Group-Conference Group-Member List